azral1962/min-book/README.md

 > [!TIP]
-> _min-book_ does not support ePub output yet because it is not implemented in
+> While Typst doesn't implement native ePub support, the best way to compile ePub
+> and PDF files from the same source files is using Pandoc.
+The
+> [**`bookmkr`**](https://www.github.com/mayconfmelo/bookmkr/) program allows to manage and
-> Typst; but meanwhile you can use _bookmkr_ to create Pandoc books with
+> and generate Pandoc books with `min-book` support for PDF.
-> _min-book_ as template for PDF output.